 Our research team can help you with research into Tasmanian convicts – whether they came to Port Arthur or not.
 We can also help you to research non-convicts who had a relationship with Port Arthur or the Tasman Peninsula – for example, a Medical Officer, Commandant or Overseer.

-Digitised Tasmanian convict records are held at the Tasmanian Archive and Heritage Office and can be sourced from the LINC Tasmania website.
+Digitised Tasmanian convict records are held at the Tasmanian Archives and can be sourced from the LINC Tasmania website.
 We can help you to source digitised material, including conduct/police records, indents (which may provide details of relatives), physical descriptions, appropriation lists and applications for permission to marry.

 We can also check a variety of indexes, including our own, for reference to a person and conduct a name search to find out if that person arrived in Tasmania as a convict.
 While we ‘re not able to conduct in-depth genealogical searches, we can give you some advice on general genealogical research.